Purposefully/PurposefulGroups/readme.md

 * Stand alone app that can be easily installed on teacher's computer and not dependent on internet nor risking any student data on the internet (other than the original survey done through Google Forms)

 [Return to Table of Contents](#Table-of-Contents)

 ___

 ## Technologies Used
-* Python 3.9.0 -- I don't remember why I chose this language.
-I knew nothing about languages and their benefits or drawbacks.
-I was able to find some books about getting started with Python, so I gave it a try.
+* Python 3.9.0 -- Knowing nothing about languages and their benefits or drawbacks, I decided to give Python a try since I was able to find several library books that looked like they would be helpful.
 * Pandas -- I wanted to be able to use data from a spreadsheet.
 In my research, this was the library that surfaced.
 * Tkinter -- I needed some GUIs for the teacher to use and final groups to be displayed.
 This library enabled me to create a somewhat responsive final classroom seating arrangement.
 * PyInstaller -- I wanted an easy way to install and access my app on a school computer.
 This tool allowed me to package everything into one executable file.